ibm-bluemix-mobile-services/bms-samples-android-hellopush/README.md

 	`helloPush\app\build.gradle`

 3. Open the `MainActivity.java` class.
-4. In the application `onCreate` method, add the corresponding `ApplicationRoute` and `ApplicationID`:
+4. In the application `onCreate` method, add the corresponding `ApplicationRoute` and `ApplicationID` (AppGUID) that you saved earlier:

 ```Java